gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `region` - (Optional) The region of the S3 bucket.
 - `profile` - (Optional) This is the AWS profile name as set in the shared credentials file.
 - `endpoint` - (Optional) A custom endpoint for the S3 API.
 - `encrypt` - (Optional) Whether to enable server side encryption of the state file.
+If disabled, a log warning will be issued in the console output to notify the user.
+If `skip_bucket_ssencryption` is enabled, the log will be written as a debug log.
 - `role_arn` - (Optional) The role to be assumed.
 - `shared_credentials_file` - (Optional) This is the path to the shared credentials file.
 If this is not set and a profile is specified, `~/.aws/credentials` will be used.
 - `external_id` - (Optional) The external ID to use when assuming the role.